 Aim for about 1-2 sessions per day.

-There is no absolute, evidence-based answer to this, but I would say the best time is when you’re likely to have the most extra milk (so early evening when your baby is cluster feeding on and off the breast trying to get another letdown is probably not the best time).
+There is no evidence-based answer to this, but many people find that the best time is when you’re likely to have the most extra milk, which for most moms is morning.

 My routine with the two babies that I nursed was to pump once per day when I was on maternity leave, about 30 minutes after baby’s first nursing session of that day.